Should I Become a Marriage Counselor?

 Another option for continuing education is to earn a doctorate in marriage and family therapy.
 A doctoral degree can expand career opportunities into academia and research.

 - Attend lectures and workshops.
-Workshops or lectures can help marriage counselors stay on top of relevant research and other industry trends.
+Workshops and lectures can help marriage counselors stay on top of relevant research and other industry trends.
 Attending these lectures and workshops may also count toward the required continuing education units needed for license renewal.